My ball cap was missing from its peg in the entry hallway.

 Like I said, she hates my cap.
 She hate almost everything I love to wear.
 She despises my favorite t-shirt.
 She loathes the only jeans that fit me and is embarrassed by my best pair of tennis shoes.

 I suppose she hates these things because she is jealous.
-She knows how much I love them and maybe she just doesn’t want to compete.
+She knows how much I love them and perhaps she just doesn’t want to compete.

 That is what my cap and I have done.
-We have braved both bitter cold and ferocious winds.
-We have witnessed countless sunrises and sunsets and over time, in the course of all we have been through, we have worn ourselves into each other.
+We braved both bitter cold and summer heat together.
+We witnessed countless sunrises and sunsets and over time, in the course of all we have been through, we worn ourselves into each other.

 I wear it wherever I go.
-Its color and logo says who I am.
-Even people who do not know my name, know me by my cap.
+Its color and logo speaks to who I am.
+Even people who do not know me by name, know me by my cap.
 I am not who I am without it.

 My wife wants to get rid of it because it is old and faded and in her view, it makes me look ridiculous.
 But I don’t give up on things that easily.

-When I first saw that cap, I fell in love with it and like so many things, something new always promises impossible dreams.
-For a while these things deliver, but then something newer comes along and you become convinced that the dream you once held is not worth holding on to anymore – and you toss it away to take up a new one.
+I fell in love with that cap at first sight.
+New things always promise impossible dreams and for a while new things deliver but then something newer comes along to convince you that the dream you once held is not worth holding anymore – and you toss it away to take up a new one.

 It is like we are constantly throwing away our dreams.